jonas1ara/Numerical-methods-fs/README.md

 - Used to transform signals between the time domain and the frequency domain, essential in signal processing and dynamic systems analysis.

-### [] Finite Element Method

-- Used to solve engineering and physics problems, especially for structural and thermal analysis.

 ### [] Optimization Methods

 - Include techniques like gradient descent to find minima or maxima of functions.